tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/ngramlen.rst

 mode will result in proper matches being found even if the text was
 <b>not</b> segmented.
 For instance, assume that the original query is BC
 DEF.
 After wrapping in quotes on the application side, it should look like “BC” “DEF” (*with* quotes).
-This query will be passed to Sphinx and internally split into 1-grams too, resulting in “B C” “D E F” query, still with quotes that are the phrase matching operator.
+This query will be passed to Manticore and internally split into 1-grams too, resulting in “B C” “D E F” query, still with quotes that are the phrase matching operator.
 And it will match the text even though there were no separators in the text.

-Even if the search query is not segmented, Sphinx should still produce good results, thanks to phrase based ranking: it will pull closer phrase matches (which in case of N-gram CJK words can mean closer multi-character word matches) to the top.
+Even if the search query is not segmented, Manticore should still produce good results, thanks to phrase based ranking: it will pull closer phrase matches (which in case of N-gram CJK words can mean closer multi-character word matches) to the top.